CandleLibrary/Wick/README.md

 - Small Distribution

-- Flexible component system with deterministic data flow.
+- Flexible component system with adaptable data flow.
 From simple drop in components to full applications, decide how your app should be structured.

-- Dev and Language tools provided with [CandleLibrary Flame](https://github.com/CandleLibrary/flame)
+- Dev, Language, and CSS tools provided with [CandleLibrary Flame](https://github.com/CandleLibrary/flame)

-- Backed by CandleLibrary Hydrocarbon, a flexible parser compiler that can be leveraged to expand Wick's syntax for even higher levels of customization and integration.
+- Backed by [CandleLibrary Hydrocarbon](http://github.com/CandleLibrary/hydrocarbon), a flexible parser compiler that can be leveraged to expand Wick's syntax for even higher levels of customization and integration.

-## Example
+## More Examples

 ```jsx
 //component-package-a.wick